Pike-Dzurny/Snake-Game/README.md

 # Snake-Game
-My code for the game on my website.
+My code for the snake game on my website.
 I wanted to learn the basics of Javascript by making a fun game that I would enjoy to make.

 **Release on website: 2/11/2017**